-This American Library Association poster by Dan Smith in 1918 uses an image of a soldier climbing a bridge of books to a city in the distance to promote the importance of reading and education.
-(Via Flickr, CC by 2.0)
+The American Library Association (ALA) supports the First Amendment rights of freedom of speech and press as they pertain to libraries, librarians, and library patrons.
+This ALA poster by Dan Smith in 1918 uses an image of a soldier climbing a bridge of books to a city in the distance to promote the importance of reading and education.
+(Image via Library Company of Philadelphia on Flickr, public domain)

 The American Library Association (ALA) supports the First Amendment rights of freedom of speech and press as they pertain to libraries, librarians, and library patrons.

 Its mission is to enhance learning and ensure free access to information by providing leadership to librarians and the library community.

 ALA promotes intellectual freedom through access to wide variety of material